**Warning: For those that have a fear of going down a stairway over 200 feet high, please call us before signing up for this urban trek.

-Note: There are times during the busy summer season when there will be a line to enter the tower.
-If we are not able to enter via the back door, you will not be able to see the Depression Era murals inside the tower.
+Note: There are times during the busy summer season and holiday weekends when there will be a line to enter the tower.
+If the line is too long, you will not be able to see the Depression Era murals inside the tower.

 The Urban Trek for San Francisco is done in a way to make it as easy as possible for anyone to complete the Urban Trek.
-Most walks are done at a normal pace for approximately 20 minutes before a rest period.
+Most walks are done at a normal pace for approximately no more than 15 minutes before a short rest period while the Urban Trek Leader does his commentaries.
 Uphill walks are made as infrequent as possible.
 However, most parks are atop a small hill to get the benefit of the best views of the City.
-Most stops have public rest rooms available.
+Coffee break is about 20 minutes to give the group time to enjoy a relaxing break.
+Most stops at parks have public rest rooms available.

 What to bring for the Urban Trek

-Exact Muni fare.
-The Muni fare will be $2.25 for adults ($1.00 for those under 18 years old and seniors 65 years old and older).
-Dollar bills are accepted.
+- Exact Muni cash fare.
+For the entire urban trek: $2.75 each for adults, $1.35 for each who are under 18 years old and seniors 65 years old and older.

-Snack or fruit in case you get hungry before lunch.
+- Snack or fruit in case you get hungry before the coffee break.

 What to wear for the Urban Trek

 - Comfortable and sensible walking shoes because there will be a lot of walking.

 - Dress in layers.
 San Francisco weather can vary greatly from morning to afternoon and from neighborhood to neighborhood.
 You can remove or add a layer as needed.
 A hooded sweatshirt will be your best friend.

 - Have a good breakfast before the Urban Trek.
 Take into consideration the first public toilet available - around 10:15 am for urban trek 4.
 Having coffee/tea right before the urban trek might not be a good idea because they tend to make people want to use the toilet afterwards.